 We got our first Deutsch Langhaar in 2005 from Illertal Kennel.
 Kaylee was an incredibly easy puppy to raise and it was really rewarding to have a dog who could sleep in our laps and yet have very high drive in the field.
 She just seemed so responsive and eager to learn.
 And at the same time, she had a really quiet demeanor with a definite on/off switch for the field.

 Hunting season is always our favorite time of year as we try to get out with the dogs as much as possible.
 During the rest of the year, we spend a lot of time training and testing our dogs.
 We believe that testing your hunting dog is an excellent way to explore all of your dog's potential and to keep you both on track so you can be prepared for the hunting season.
 We test our dogs in JGHV-recognized organizations including DL-GNA (www.dl-gna.org), JGV-USA (www.jgv-usa.org), and VDD-GNA (www.vdd-gna.org).
 And while it does not count for breeding purposes, we enjoy running our personal dogs through NAVHDA (www.navhda.org) tests as well.
 Both testing systems are a lot of fun, require similar training, and provide us with non-biased evaluations of our dogs' natural ability and trainability.

 We have also chosen to get more involved with the organizations who make it possible for us to test and breed our dogs.
-Cortney is a Verbandsrichter (JGHV Judge) and serves as the Breed Warden and Webmaster for DL-GNA.
+Cortney is a Verbandsrichter (JGHV Judge) and serves as the Breed Warden, Director of Testing, and Webmaster for DL-GNA.